 - Manage the results of a company's or product's brand or re-brand.

-3) Marketing Campaigns and lead generation
+3) Marketing Campaigns and Lead Generation

 - Evaluate current marketing campaigns.

-- Find the best digital marketing campaigns (Email Marketing, Social Media, PPC, SEO, SEM, etc.) and optimize to bring faster ROI.
+- Find the best digital marketing campaigns (Email Marketing, Social Media, PPC, SEO, SEM, etc.) and optimize them to bring faster ROI.